Environment ¶

 provides the symbolic scope in which Variable

-It is required for variable construction, and ensures consistency across expressions.
+It is required for constructing variables ensuring consistency across expressions.

 The environment does not store constraints or expressions — it only facilitates